-- 1 please also refer to our publication Pandemic accelerates structural changes for CRE lenders and increases loss potential - 2 Yield-on-debt = net operating income of the relevant property/total loan amount (in %) - 3 Environmental risks can be defined as environmental hazards encompassing the impacts of air pollution, soil/water pollution, water shortages and natural and human-made hazards (physical risks).
+- 1 Coronavirus exacerbates difficult operating environment, weighing on credit quality. - 2 Yield-on-debt = net operating income of the relevant property/total loan amount (in %). - Environmental risks can be defined as environmental hazards encompassing the impacts of air pollution, soil/water pollution, water shortages and natural and human-made hazards (physical risks).
 Additionally, regulatory or policy risks, like the impact of carbon regulation or other regulatory restrictions, including the related transition risks like policy, legal, technology and market shifts that could impair the evaluation of assets are an important factor.
 Certain banks could face a higher risk from concentrated lending to individual sectors or operations exposed to the aforementioned risks. - 4 Social risk considerations represent a broad spectrum, including customer relations, human capital, demographic and societal trends, health and safety and responsible production.
 The most relevant social risks for banks arise from the way they interact with their customers.
 Social risks are particularly high in the area of data security and customer privacy, which are mitigated by sizeable technology investments and banks' long track record of handling sensitive client data.
-Fines and reputational damage because of product mis-selling or other types of misconduct is a further social risk.
-Societal trends are also relevant in a number of areas, such as shifting customer preferences toward digital banking services increasing information technology costs, ageing population concerns in several countries affecting demand for financial services or socially driven policy agendas that may translate into regulations that affect banks' revenue bases. - 5 Corporate governance is a well-established key driver for banks, and related risks are typically included in our evaluation of the banks' financial profile.
+Fines and reputational damage because of product mis-selling or other types of misconduct are a further social risk.
+Societal trends are also relevant in a number of areas, such as shifting customer preferences towards digital banking services increasing information technology costs, ageing population concerns in several countries affecting demand for financial services or socially driven policy agendas that may translate into regulations that affect banks' revenue bases. - 5 Corporate governance is a well-established key driver for banks, and related risks are typically included in our evaluation of the banks' financial profile.
 Corporate governance weaknesses can lead to a deterioration in a company's credit quality, while governance strengths can benefit its credit profile.
 Further factors like specific corporate behaviour, key person risk, insider and related-party risk, strategy and management risk factors and dividend policy may be captured in individual adjustments to the BCA.

-© 2020 Moody's Corporation, Moody's Investors Service, Inc., Moody's Analytics, Inc. and/or their licensors and affiliates (collectively, "MOODY'S").
+© 2021 Moody's Corporation, Moody's Investors Service, Inc., Moody's Analytics, Inc. and/or their licensors and affiliates (collectively, "MOODY'S").
 All rights reserved.